Metzmacher_1600x660C

 Weiner Zeitung (translation)

-Conductor Ingo Metzmacher has distinguished himself through his innovative programming and profound dedication to twentieth and twenty-first century music; to make the new sound familiar and the familiar sound new has been Metzmacher’s focus since the beginning of his career.
+Whether as an opera conductor, orchestra leader, festival director or author: Ingo Metzmacher is internationally recognized for his uncompromising commitment to the music of the twentieth and twenty-first centuries.
+Making the new sound familiar and the familiar sound new has been his focus since the beginning of his career.

-Metzmacher’s wide-ranging discography includes live recordings of his legendary New Year’s Eve concerts in Hamburg from 1999 to 2004 entitled Who’s Afraid of 20th Century Music?, a complete recording of Hartmann’s symphonies with the Bamberg Symphony Orchestra, the world premiere of Henze’s Ninth Symphony with the Berlin Philharmonic, Olivier Messiaen’s Eclairs sur l’Au-delà… with the Vienna Philharmonic, Pfitzner’s Von deutscher Seele, and Humperdinck’s Königskinder with the Deutsches Symphonie-Orchester Berlin, as well as live recordings of Shostakovich’s Lady Macbeth of Mzensk at the Vienna State Opera and Nono’s Prometeo at the Salzburg Festival.
-Most recently, he released two recordings with Ensemble Modern: Andre’s cycle riss and Beschenkt – 40 miniatures celebrating the ensembles 40th anniversary.
+Metzmacher’s wide-ranging discography includes live recordings of his legendary New Year’s Eve concerts in Hamburg (1999-2004) entitled Who’s Afraid of 20th Century Music?, a complete recording of Hartmann’s symphonies with the Bamberger Symphoniker, the world premiere of Henze’s Ninth Symphony with the Berliner Philharmoniker and Messiaen’s Eclairs sur l’Au-delà… with the Wiener Philharmonker.
+Most recently, he released two recordings with Ensemble Modern: Andre’s cycle riss, and Beschenkt – 40 miniatures celebrating the ensemble’s 40th anniversary.